dive-into-machine-learning/dive-into-machine-learning/README.md

 And repeat.
 Re-phrasing this, it fits with the [scientific method](https://en.wikipedia.org/wiki/Scientific_method): formulate a question (or problem statement), create a hypothesis, gather data, analyze the data, and communicate results.
 (You should [watch this video about the scientific method in data science](http://101.datascience.community/2012/06/27/the-data-scientific-method/), and/or [read this article](http://customerthink.com/getting-insights-using-data-science-skills-and-the-scientific-method/).)

-Here's a way to come up with interesting questions.
+How can you come up with interesting questions?
 Once a week, [browse datasets](https://github.com/caesar0301/awesome-public-datasets) and write down some questions.
 Also, you should sign up for [Data is Plural](https://tinyletter.com/data-is-plural), a newsletter of interesting data sets.
+Stay curious.
 When a question inspires you, start a study.

-This advice, to do practice studies and learn from peer review, is based on [a conversation] with (https://github.com/hangtwenty/dive-into-machine-learning/issues/11#issuecomment-153934120) [Dr. Randal S. Olson](http://www.randalolson.com/).
+This advice, to do practice studies and learn from peer review, is based on [a conversation](https://github.com/hangtwenty/dive-into-machine-learning/issues/11#issuecomment-153934120) with [Dr. Randal S. Olson](http://www.randalolson.com/).
 Here's more advice from Olson, [quoted with permission:](https://github.com/hangtwenty/dive-into-machine-learning/issues/11#issuecomment-154135498)

 > I think the best advice is to tell people to always present their methods clearly and to avoid over-interpreting their results.
 Part of being an expert is knowing that there's rarely a clear answer, especially when you're working with real data.